javacasm/osl-talk-meteorjs/readme.md

-> This repository was in origin material to give a talk in the [OSL of the University of Granada](http://osl.ugr.es) guided by [@JJ](https://github.com/JJ), he hooked all of us and showed us the [power of a commit](https://github.com/JJ/top-github-users-data/issues/2).
+> This repository was in origin material to give a talk in the [OSL of the University of Granada](http://osl.ugr.es).
+Talk hosted by [@JJ](https://github.com/JJ) who had hooked all of us by showing the [power of a commit](https://github.com/JJ/top-github-users-data/issues/2).

 > Now the aim is that it is for **you**.
-To play and learn things about Meteor.js, node.js, JavaSript and whatever see fit.
+To play, learn things about Meteor.js, node.js, JavaSript and whatever you see fit.

-> Go have fun already
+> Go have fun already!

 # Welcome stranger!

-Here you'll find an overview of [Meteor.js](http://www.meteor.com), a platform JavaScript applications that uses [node.js](http://nodejs.org) and the browser with the same ease.
+Here you'll find an overview of [Meteor.js](http://www.meteor.com), a platform to build JavaScript applications that uses [node.js](http://nodejs.org) and the browser (or phone) with the same ease.

 Quoting their documentation: